Parallelized Implementation of bootCI for DCchoice11 Nov 2018

 I’ve been helping a small team work on some willingness-to-pay analysis using double-bounded choice survey data.
 I’ll post more about that soon, but I am writing now to talk about the double-bounded choice models in R. The DCchoice library is really nice and makes the analysis about as simple as possible.
 Further, the text Stated Preference Methods Using R is fantastic.

-threads, that allows you to set the total number of threads used.
+threads that allows you to set the number

 This work used SciServer, a collaborative research environment for large-scale data-driven science.
 It is developed at, and administered by, the Institute for Data Intensive Engineering and Science at the Johns Hopkins University.
 SciServer is funded by the National Science Foundation Award ACI-1261715.
 For more information about SciServer, please visit http://www.sciserver.org.